-If you have a problem with your host family, then you can talk to your Local Support Coordinator (take a look at our For Students section for more information on LSCs).
+If you have a problem with your host family, then you can talk to your Local Support Coordinator.
 They will help you to talk about the problem and find a solution.
 If the problem is serious and can’t be resolved, there can be the option of changing host family.

 All of our students and their parents will have a contact person before, during and after their stay.
 During the programme, our students are supported by various levels of support – our Head Office team, their school and (depending on what type of programme you have chosen) a Local Support Coordinator.
 We also have an emergency number for emergencies out of office hours.
 StudyChoice will keep in touch with you while you’re here in the UK, and we can offer support, guidance and advice.

 Yes – StudyChoice organises tours and trips every term that you will be able to take part in!
 Independent travel is also possible, but you will have to get permission from StudyChoice, as well as your natural parents (and host family, if you’re staying with one!).

 Yes – there will be plenty of opportunities for you to get involved in sports and activities while you are in the UK!
 You can join a club or play sports through your school or college, and if you’re staying with a host family, they will be able to help you get involved in activities in the local area.